Otothyris travassosi

-Otothyris travassosi is a species of armored catfish endemic to Brazil, where it occurs in the coastal streams of the southeast.
-This species grows to a length of 3.2 cm SL.
+Otothyris travassosi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is found in South America, where it is occurs in the coastal drainages of the states of Bahia, Espírito Santo and Minas Gerais, Brazil.
+The species reaches a standard length of 3.2 cm.

-The fish is named in honor of Haroldo P. Travassos (1922-1977) of the Museu Nacional of Brazil, for his contributions to Brazilian ichthyology and assistance with the authors’ studies of fish.
+The specific name of this fish honors the Brazilian scientist Haroldo P. Travassos of the Museu Nacional of Brazil, for his contributions to Brazilian ichthyology and assistance with the authors’ studies of fish.